25 Career Overall Rank

 Despite a number of authoritative texts on the artist written in 1994, Tommy McRae’s historical and artistic significance has only been recognized relatively recently by those outside of a small number of museum professionals.
 The first time anything by this artist was offered at public sale was in 1988 when Sotheby’s put up a small quarto sized sketchbook containing 30 marbled cardboard pages depicting the antics of colonists and the tribal and hunting activities of the Aborigines of Wahgunyah, Corowa, and the Murray Basin area of New South Wales and Northern Victoria.
 Estimated at $15,000-18,000 they were unable to garner enough interest to attract a buyer and it was not until Christies offered two sketchbooks joined together and containing 22 images in 1994 that the artist’s first successful sale was recorded.
 The sketchbooks sold for $43,700, more than twice the high estimate and this sale stood as the artist’s record throughout the following decade.
 It is still the fourth highest sale recorded to date.
 Since then, Sotheby’s have dominated the artist’s sales having sold 14 of the 18 successful offerings for a total value of $409,375.

-Against a significant market trend his best years at auction have been 2008 and 2012 during which both of his three highest prices were achieved.
 In 2008 Sotheby’s just failed to eclipse the $48,800 paid for the small ink on paper War Dance 1900, sold at Joel Fine Art in June (Lot 3), with Hunting Figures in their November auction (Lot 26).
 However these two sales and another hunting scene which achieved $40,800 resulted in the artist’s career clearance rate jumping from 59% to 67% and his art market rating improving by no less than 11% in a single year.
 In 2012 all three works that were offfered sold for an average price of $42,800.
-Included was the artist's current record. price of $78,000.
+Included was the artist's then record price of $78,000.
 The work, Buckley's Escape was created during the 1890s and featured a stark black narrative in four parts on a single sheet of white paper.
 The work sold at Deutscher and Hackett while carrying a presale estimate of $60,000-80,000.

 Notable amongst those lots that failed to sell when originally offered is the only object credited to the artist, an engraved bellows.
 Passed in when first offered at Sotheby’s in July 2007 (Lot 2) it carried the same $5,000-8,000 estimate five months later at Charles Leski in Melbourne and sold this time for $8,338 (Lot 98).